What Is A Health And Safety Management System

 Treating It as a Checkbox

 Some organizations draft a safety manual, file it away, and never revisit it.
-On the flip side, that approach turns safety into a compliance checkbox rather than a cultural priority.
+So that approach turns safety into a compliance checkbox rather than a cultural priority.
 When safety feels like paperwork, employees disengage, and the system loses its teeth.

 Overcomplicating the Process